University of Manchester Research Institute (UMRI)

 Governance of UMRI

-The principal governing body of UMRI, the UMRI Board, chaired by the Vice-President for Research and Innovation, sets the overall strategy for UMRI and is the reporting line for bodies falling within the UMRI remit.
+The principal governing body of UMRI, the UMRI Board, chaired by the Vice-President for Research, sets the overall strategy for UMRI and is the reporting line for bodies falling within the UMRI remit.
 The Board monitors and evaluates the performance of institutes and networks, to consider the need for their continuation and to ratify the formation of new university institutes and networks.

 UMRI exists alongside faculties and schools in the University Ordinances.
 Research Institutes are required to have a Management Board chaired by a Vice President and Dean, to report to the Policy and Resources Committee and to have a Director.
 All University Institutes and Networks will be monitored by UMRI and provide to it an annual report.
 Institutes will continue to have a lead Faculty and/or School and report through that for line management and budgetary purposes.
 For some (normally smaller) Institutes the annual review by UMRI will replace existing governance structures.
 In other cases existing separate arrangements involving more frequent governance meetings will be continued.
 UMRI will still conduct an annual review of their report.